mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

     * II moving part: control flow (in imperative - we are going up and down to follow the flow)
 ### manifesto
 * https://www.reactivemanifesto.org/
-    * OOP four pillars: abstraction, encapsulation, inheritance, polymorphism
+    * OOP four pillars:
+        * abstraction (programming is based on making abstractions),
+        * encapsulation (best practice for every programming style),
+        * inheritance (golang has no inheritance),
+        * polymorphism (makes actually OOP)
     * reactive four pillars
         * responsive
             * infinite-scrolling